Antonio Area Freeway System

 the backing for bonds that would fund major projects.
 Using this

-financing method typically would allow many major projects to be built
+financing method typically could allow many major projects to be built

-of identifying and using other funding sources for several projects,
+of identifying and using other non-toll funding sources for several

-that project to be built toll-free even though it was originally
+allowed that project to be built toll-free even though it was

 planned to be